robclark56/TransferWise_PHP_webhook/README.md

 Use your favorite web browser to go to (e.g.): https://your.webserver.domain/TransferWise_callback.php You should receive an email something like this:
 ```
-xxxxx
+File: /home2/freenet/public_html/TransferWise/TransferWise_callback.php

+Signature Verified = No
+DATA

+ProfileId =
+ResourceId=
 ```

 ## Create your Webhook
-1. Login to your TransferWise account
+1. Login to your TransferWise account (Note: Webhooks will not be called from sandbox accounts)
 1. Goto Settings
 1. Click [Create a new webhook]
 1. Give it a name and enter the URL of the Webhook end-point (i.e. your PHP file)